roguehunter7/HTTP-Proxy-Server-With-Caching-Support/README.md

 Clone the repository:

-    bash
     git clone https://github.com/roguehunter7/HTTP-Proxy-Server-With-Caching-Support.git

 Navigate to the project directory:

-    bash
     cd HTTP-Proxy-Server-With-Caching-Support/src

 Compile the source code and Start the proxy server:

-    bash
     ./run.sh

 Alternate option:
 Assuming you have docker installed you can also just run the following:

-      bash
+      cd HTTP-Proxy-Server-With-Caching-Support/
       sudo docker-compose up